cppitems/cppitems/items/001/item.md

                           ^
 ```
 In contrast, if the usage happens in a different context like at (2), the compiler cannot help.
-MemorySanitizer (MSAN), which can be enabled using the `-fsanitize=memory` compiler flag can track the use of uninitialized values and warn if they are first *read*, which happens at (3) and means that the program behaviour is influenced.
+MemorySanitizer (MSAN), which can be enabled using the `-fsanitize=memory` compiler flag can track the use of uninitialized values and warn if they are first *read*, which happens at (3) and means that the program behavior is influenced.
 The output of MSAN might look like
 ```
 ==10149==WARNING: MemorySanitizer: use-of-uninitialized-value